sunpy/sunraster/docs/data_types/spectrogram.rst

 Plotting
 ^^^^^^^^

-To quickly and easily visualize spectrograms, `~sunraster.SpectrogramCube` inherits a simple-to-use, syet powerful plotting method from `~ndcube.NDCube`.
+To quickly and easily visualize spectrograms, `~sunraster.SpectrogramCube` inherits a simple-to-use, yet powerful plotting method from `~ndcube.NDCube`.
 It is intended to be a useful quicklook tool and not a replacement for high quality plots or animations, e.g. for publications.
 The plot method can be called very simply.